-Entergy’s six employee resource groups – Multicultural, Women’s, Veterans, Shift, Pride and Generational – give employees an opportunity to have an impact on issues affecting the entire workforce.
+Entergy’s eight employee resource groups – Leadership, Administrative Professionals, Multicultural, Women’s, Veterans, Shift Workers, Pride and Generational – give employees an opportunity to have an impact on issues affecting the entire workforce.
 ERGs help foster a company culture that is able to bring about broad and meaningful change.

 Entergy also has mandatory diversity and inclusion training for all employees and managers, and staffing and succession planning programs focused on ensuring that every employee, without regard to gender, race, sexual orientation, disability or any other characteristic, are given the tools and resources needed to help them reach their greatest career potential.